 Venerable Thai Phong led a thoughtful session with the teens, speaking openly about growing up in the U.S., majoring in IT, and choosing the monastic path after college.
 His honesty about navigating both modern life and spiritual commitments offered teens a powerful example of what an integrated path can look like.

 Sister Khema inspired young campers through art-making and nurturing stories.
 She also taught teens about Avalokiteshvara, covering topics like: Who is Avalokiteshvara?, The story of Avalokiteshvara Bodhisattva, Miraculous powers of Avalokiteshvara, The mantra of Avalokiteshvara, and Three important dates of celebration.
-(View the presentation here.)
+(View all her presentation lessons here.)

 Elementary-age kids were seen laughing, peacefully making art, and learning with older teens, who shared advice on school, college prep, and applying Buddhist lessons to daily life—showing just how strong intergenerational bonds can be.